 Why a phone number?

 Your phone number is one small part of your identity.
-As long as you maintain that number in working order, it’s how the people you share it with reach you.
-Even if you lose your phone, that number can be reassigned to its replacement by your carrier.
+As long as you maintain that number in working order, it's how the people you share it with reach you.
+Even if you lose your phone, that number can be reassigned to your replacement phone by your carrier.

-If an online service needs you to prove that you’re the account owner and you have the right to log in to that account, even if the password doesn’t seem to be working, that phone number you gave them is the proof they use.1 They text you a code.
+If an online service needs you to prove that you're the account owner and you have the right to log in to that account, even if the password doesn't seem to be working, that phone number you gave them when you set up the account is the proof they use.1 They text you a code.
 Your ability to provide that code when asked proves you have the phone at that number.

 It proves you are who you say you are.